cometbft/cometbft-rs/docs/spec/README.md

 # Specification

-This directory served as location for English and TLA+ specifications of the CometBFT protocols "fast sync" and "light client".
+This directory served as location for English and TLA+ specifications of the Tendermint protocols "fast sync" and "light client".
 The corresponding specification work is not happening in this directory anymore but in the [spec](https://github.com/cometbft/cometbft/tree/main/spec) directory of the CometBFT repository.